 - Risk Reduction: aims to manage a risk’s probability or impact.
 Like wearing a helmet when you ride your bike, it doesn’t stop you from falling, but if you do fall, it reduces the impact of hitting your head

-When it comes to low-impact or unlikely risks, the best option might be to accept the risk – and have consequentialist plans to make the best of them should they pan out.
-We should be like the person who carries an umbrella when it’s still sunny – then you’re prepared should it begin to rain, without letting it deter you from stepping out into the sunshine.
+When it comes to low-impact or unlikely risks, the best option might be to accept them and have consequentialist plans to make the best of them should they pan out.
+We should be like the person who carries an umbrella when it’s still sunny—then you’re prepared should it begin to rain without letting it deter you from stepping out into the sunshine.

 The challenge is to match the appropriate technique to each hazard: it’s not a case of ‘one size fits all’.
 You need to calibrate your response to the nature of the risk, your appetite for risk, and your capacity for risk treatment.